 What is periodontal disease in cats?

-Periodontal disease is a condition where bacteria are able to penetrate and multiply in gum tissues of the mouth, resulting in multiple complications in the areas surrounding the teeth.
+Periodontal disease is a condition in which bacteria are able to penetrate and multiply in gum tissues of the mouth, eventually resulting in severe complications in the areas surrounding the teeth.
 This condition is also known as periodontitis among vets, or less formally as gum disease.

 Stage 1 is where plaque is building upon the separating line between teeth and the gums.
-If this plaque is not removed for extended periods, it will eventually turn into tartar.
+If this film is not removed, it will eventually turn into tartar.

-At this point, we are still officially speaking of gingivitis.
-If left untreated, there will eventually be a slow progression through stages 2 and 3 where the tissue starts to recede further and become inflamed.
-As it recedes further the part of the tooth that is normally protected beneath the lining of the gums will slowly start to get exposed.
+At this point, we are technically still speaking of gingivitis.
+If left untreated, there will eventually be a slow progression through stages 2 and 3.
+The tissue starts to recede further and becomes inflamed.

 As these pockets between the tooth and the surrounding gums get larger, the process accelerates and this causes the gums to recess even further.
 Finally, the roots of the teeth come to lay bare (stage 4).
-At this point, the loss of teeth and jawbone may not be preventable.
+At this point, entire teeth or even parts of the jawbone may be lost forever.

-In periodontal disease stage 4, it is crucial that the cat’s teeth are treated as soon as possible.
-If left unchecked, stage 4 can eventually lead to major infections and severe feelings of malaise. and even critical organ failure.
+In periodontal disease stage 4, it is crucial that you start treatment as soon as possible.
+If left unchecked, stage 4 can eventually lead to major infections and severe feelings of malaise.
+Even critical organ failure may occur.

 Symptoms of periodontal disease in cats